Pratyush-13245/TaskApi/README.md

-# Node.js Task Management API with Redis Caching
+# Node.js Task Management API

 This is a simple RESTful API built with Node.js and Express.js for managing tasks.
 MongoDB is used as the database for storing task data, and Redis is used for caching to improve performance.